Tax778/Gameathon_TripleThreat/README.md

 # Gameathon_TripleThreat

-The Scripts file contain all our project ChronoShift code like player, camera, gun, bullets etc.
+The Scripts file contain all our project ChronoShift code like playermovement, camera, gun, bullets etc.